bandprotocol/bandchain-docs/docs/data-tunnel/04-tunnel-messages.md

 ## Update Route

 The tunnel creator can update the route information by broadcasting a `MsgUpdateRoute` message to BandChain.
 The fields that can be modified depend on the specific route type that was initially set for the tunnel.
+Note that the route type itself cannot be changed after tunnel creation - only parameters within the same route type can be updated.

 ```protobuf
 message MsgUpdateRoute {